Prostitution in the United Kingdom: 17th and 18th centuries

-The presence of prostitution in London during the 17th and 18th centuries is demonstrated by the publication of directories.
-The Wandering Whore was published during the Restoration period, and listed streets where prostitutes might be found and the locations of brothels.
+The presence of prostitution in London in the 17th and 18th centuries is shown by the publication of directories.
+The Wandering Whore was published in the Restoration period, and listed streets where prostitutes might be found and the locations of brothels.
 A Catalogue of Jilts, Cracks & Prostitutes was published towards the end of the 17th century and catalogued the physical attributes of 21 women who could be found about St Bartholomew's Church during Bartholomew Fair, in Smithfield.
-Harris's List of Covent Garden Ladies was published during the second half of the 18th century as a pocketbook.
+Harris's List of Covent Garden Ladies was published in the second half of the 18th century as a pocketbook.
 It described the physical appearance and sexual specialities of about 120–190 prostitutes who worked in and around Covent Garden (then a well-known red-light district) along with their addresses and prices.

 Bullough argues that prostitution in 18th-century Britain was a convenience to men of all social statuses, and an economic necessity for many poor women, and was tolerated by society.
 Nevertheless, a ban on brothel-keeping was included in the Disorderly Houses Act 1751 as part of legislation against public nuisance.
 Towards the end of the century, public opinion began to turn against the sex trade, with reformers petitioning the authorities to take action.